gvwilson/sensibleadventures/misc/bear-02.md

 that bound them like a net and pulled them down.
 Muddh screamed again as the river pulled him under.
 Rust roared, straining to break free.

-Prince Lormay ran forward and grabbed the coil of rope he had thrown back at Muddh.
+Prince Thokmay ran forward and grabbed the coil of rope he had thrown back at Muddh.
 "Take it!" he shouted, throwing one end at Rust.
 The bear lunged at it and caught it in her teeth.
 The prince dug in his heels and pulled as hard as he could.